32 signals VCs use to eliminate founders

 That's because of “signals”, of course.

-Therefore, founders should care about signals.
+That's why founders should care about VC signaling.

-Understanding your signals will not only increase your chances to get funded, it may also help you flag and fix underlying issues in your business.
+Understanding your signals will not only increase your chances to get funded, it may also help you flag and fix issues in your business.

 Without further ado, let's jump into the hellhole of VC signaling.